Skip to main content

 Pro Tip

 Aim for continuous review flow rather than bursts.
-Fifty reviews a month, every month, is better than 500 reviews once and then silence.
+A steady pattern is more credible than one spike followed by silence.

 Sentiment is the third leg